leowz/fitleiOSAppGitBook/chapter3.md

 ## Overview

 The relation between `ImageCaptureBisController` and `ImageCaptureOverlayViewController` are tricky and puzzling.
-We wouldn\`t ask why its was designed that way, as it was designed and implemented by different developer at different time.
-But what we are sure is that it can be better designed sometimes in the future.
+We wouldn\`t discuss why was it designed that way, as it was implemented by different developers at different times.
+But what we are sure is that it can and should be better designed sometimes in the future.

 In short, `ImageCaptureBisController` present `ImageCaptureOverlayViewController` view by adding its view to BisController\`s view as a subview.
 And BisController also provide some code to handling photo data for OverlayViewController.
 It is also responsible for start and stop the shake detection for camera and show permission alert if camera is not permitted by the user.